sebcode/psalm-zed/README.md

 # psalm Zed Extension

+[Psalm](https://psalm.dev/) is a static analysis tool for PHP that helps detect type errors, bugs, and code quality issues without running the code.
+It improves code reliability and maintainability by enforcing type safety and identifying potential problems early in development.

 ## Configuration

 By default, the psalm.xml file is required to be in the root of the workspace.